 HD Media Company, LLC, a company made up of area investors and headed up by managing partner Doug Reynolds, purchased The Herald-Dispatch on July 12, 2013.
 Providing corporate oversight of HD Media LLC is a board of managers.
 The board includes Doug Reynolds, a Huntington area businessman and a former state delegate; Charleston attorney Marvin Masters; Charleston area businessman Douglas V. Skaff; and Clayton Fitzsimmons.

-HD Media owns several newspapers in West Virginia, including The Herald-Dispatch in Huntington, the Charleston Gazette-Mail, the Wayne County News, the Putnam Herald, the Williamson Daily News, the Logan Banner and the Coal Valley News in Boone County, the Lincoln Journal and the Lincoln Sentinel.
+HD Media owns several newspapers in West Virginia, including The Herald-Dispatch in Huntington, the Charleston Gazette-Mail, the Wayne County News, the Putnam Herald, the Williamson Daily News, the Logan Banner, the Coal Valley News in Boone County, the Lincoln Journal and the Lincoln Sentinel.

 The Herald-Dispatch celebrated its 100th anniversary in 2009.